kjgcoop/misc-scripts/README.md

 # misc-scripts

-This is a repository of random scripts I wrote that I don't want to manually copy from machine to machine.
+This is a repository of random code and config files I threw together that I don't want to manually copy from machine to machine.